Have Keiki, Will Travel

 However, lost luggage isn’t the only thing you have to worry about.
 There are a host of diseases you can contract when traveling both in the United States and abroad.

-“All travelers should wash their hands or use an alcohol-based hand sanitizer frequently, especially before meals,” Yu advises.
+“All travelers should wash their hands or use an alcohol-based hand sanitizer frequently, especially before meals,” Galiza advises.
 “Be sure to only eat food that is cooked and served hot.
 Fresh fruits and vegetables should be peeled and washed in clean water, and beverages should be from sealed containers or boiled or otherwise treated.

 - Copies of current IDs and travel documents.